anastas/gr-cdma/README.md

    Experiment with manual acq/tra, auto acq/tra, changing freq and timing offset, SNR, etc

 -- If you have 2 USRPs load the cdma_tx.grc and cdma_rx.grc and enjoy real-time CDMA transmission.
+You can also use the cdma_tx.grc and cdma_rx.grc by writting and reading to a fifo (first do > makefifo /tmp/cdma.fifo)